 How Much Gear Capacity Do I Need in a Running Hydration Pack or Vest?

-For runs lasting less than two hours, the Pinnacle with a couple of flasks is a great option with additional room to store small gear, snacks, and sunscreen.
+For runs lasting less than two hours, the Pinnacle with a couple of 20 oz flasks is a great option with additional room to store small gear, snacks, and sunscreen.
+For a one hour run, you might just take 1 flask.

 For a longer run lasting up to three hours, you might want a little more capacity.
 In such a case, the Salomon Advanced Skin Series has a few great options to choose from.
 Pick anything from a Adv Skin 5 to Adv Skin 8 depending on how much gear you want to store.